idodov/RedAlert/README.md

 Until we all have an official Home Assistant add-on to handle 'Red Alert' situations, there are several approaches for implementing the data into Home Assistant.
 One of them is creating a REST sensor and adding the code to the *configuration.yaml* file.
 However, using a binary sensor (instead of a 'REST sensor') is a better choice because it accurately represents binary states (alerted or not alerted), is more compatible with Home Assistant tools, and simplifies automation and user configuration.
 It offers a more intuitive and standardized approach to monitoring alert status.
 I tried various methods in Home Assistant, but this script worked best for my needs.
 </details>

-Installing this script will create a Home Assistant entity called ***binary_sensor.oref_alert***.
-This sensor will be **on** if there is a Red Alert in Israel, and **off** otherwise.
-The sensor also includes attributes that can serve various purposes, including category, ID, title, data, description, the number of active alerts, and emojis.

-The second entity, ***input_text.last_alert_in_israel*** is primarily designed for historical alert records on the logbook screen.
-Please be aware that Home Assistant has an internal character limit of 255 characters for text entities.
-This limitation means that during significant events, like a large-scale attack involving multiple areas or cities, some data may be truncated or lost.
-Therefore, it is highly discouraged to use the text input entity as a trigger for automations or to create sub-sensors from it.

 *By default, for testing purposes, the entities will contain data related to cities inside the Gaza Strip.*

 ## Important Notice
 This installation method **relies** on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
 For additional details, please consult the following link: https://appdaemon.readthedocs.io/en/latest/DOCKER_TUTORIAL.html).

 # Installation Instructions

 1. Install the **AppDaemon** addon in Home Assistant by going to Settings > Add-ons > Ad-on-store and search for **AppDaemon**.
 2. Once AppDaemon is installed, enable the **Auto-Start** and **Watchdog** options.
 3. Go to the AppDaemon ***configuration*** page and add ```requests``` ***Python package*** under the Python Packages section.